hackwithbadal/busted/README.md

 # **busted**
-_Automated Python code for Brute forceing directorys_
+_Automated Python code for Brute forcing directories_

 ### This Program require some dependencys....